marirenab/marirenab/README.md

 🌱 Currently working on:

-Developing machine learning models to screen and predict Parkinson’s Disease using multimodal data (proteomics + accelerometer/sensor data).
+Developing machine learning models to screen and predict Parkinson’s Disease using multimodal data (proteomics, electronic healthcare record data and accelerometer/sensor data).

 Exploring how to integrate deep learning and interpretable models for clinical translation.